Nigerians refuse to let Judy Austin rest, drag her as she celebrates birthday

-“Home Breaker Happy Birthday:” Nigerians Drag Yul’s 2nd Wife Judy As She Add New Age, Fans Celebrate Her
+“Home Breaker Happy Birthday:” Nigerians Drag Yul’s 2nd Wife Judy As She Adds New Age, Fans Celebrate Her

 - Yul Edochie's second wife Judy Austin is a year older today December 31 and her fans flooded to her page to celebrate with her